SmartBear/readyapi4j/modules/cucumber/README.md

 ## Extending the vocabulary

-You can extend the supported Gherkin vocabulary by providing custom StepDefs that tie into the underlying TestServer recipe generation.
+You can extend the supported Gherkin vocabulary by providing custom StepDefs that tie into the underlying swagger-assert4j recipe generation.
 Do this as follows (a complete example is shown below):

 1. Create a Custom StepDefs class which you annotate with @ScenarioScoped
 2. Create a Constructor into which you inject an instance of CucumberRecipeBuilder
 3. Implement your Given/When/Then/And methods to build TestSteps and add them to the builder provided to the constructor

-Internally the actual recipe gets created and sent to the TestServer first in a Cucumber @After handler
+Internally the actual recipe gets created and sent to the execution engine first in a Cucumber @After handler

 If you want to delegate some of your custom vocabulary to the existing RestStepDefs you can inject them into your custom StepDefs constructor also and then use it as needed.

-Javadocs for related classes are available at [http://readyapi.github.io/testserver-cucumber/apidocs/](http://readyapi.github.io/testserver-cucumber/apidocs)

 The below class shows all the above concepts: